it-coral/react-people-firebase/README.md

 As we define together the sprints, it's important that everybody communicates issues and set red flages.
 Let's find solutions.

+### Project Management with Zenhub:
+Please install the GitHub Integration Zenhub for further project management tools.

 ### Wiki:
 Please read the Wiki and contribute.